MohammadHeydari/MohammadHeydari.github.io/index.md

 ### Publication
 - Heydari, Mohammad and Babak teimourpour.
 "Analysis of ResearchGate: A Community Detection Approach."
 (2020)
 - Heydari, Mohammad.
 "Sentiment Analysis Challenges in Persian Language." arXiv preprint arXiv:1907.04407 (2019).
+- Heydari, Mohammad and Babak teimourpour "Link Prediction Techniques for Recommendation Systems in Patents Networks".
+(2019)
 - Heydari, Mohammad, and Fereidoon Shams Aliee.
 "Migration to the Microservice Architecture Style Comparing to the Monolithic Architecture Style with Forwarding Challenges Analysis."
 (2018).
+- Heydari, Mohammad and Hamid Khorsand Rahmizadeh.
+"Key Notes on Fundamental of Software Engineering (In Persian)."
+(2017)

 ### Contact me